MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/connected-buildings.md

 #### Admin Consent: type B and C architecture, connector running in a customer on-premise environment

 Microsoft Places makes available an API that accepts telemetry in standard format and exposed over MS Graph.
 The API accepts a batch of telemetry messages.

+1. For type B architecture, customers rely on an integration provided by their hardware partners that's hosted on-premise in the customer’s environment.
+2. For type C architecture, customers can create an loongoing process or an event-based process, using Azure functions, to call Places APIs to send telemetry.

+   For a sample application, see [A Github link?] this project to send data to Places.

+3. Both type B and C integration architectures require customers to register an AAD application like below and provide admin consent with PlaceDeviceTelemetry.ReadWrite.All.
+For more information, see the [Microsoft Graph permissions reference](/graph/permissions-reference).

+   [SCREENSHOT 3]